Funeral Parade of Roses: Plot

-While out with two friends, Eddie and two friends are confronted by a trio of women, and a fight ensues.
-Gonda visits Leda and is angered when she feigns concern for Eddie's well-being.
-Leda is later found lying in her bed, having committed suicide, wearing a veil and surrounded by roses.
-On the floor are two dolls, one with a nail in its upper chest, and the other with a nail in each eye.
+Eddie prepares for work but encounters an injured student protestor as she leaves, she spends time healing him, causing her to be late.
+While out with two friends, Eddie and her friends are confronted by a trio of women, and a fight ensues.
+Gonda visits Leda and is angered when she feigns concern for Eddie's well-being, he fires and breaks up with her.
+Leda is later found lying in her bed, having died by suicide, wearing a veil and surrounded by roses.
 After Leda's funeral, Eddie is promoted to madame of the Genet.
-While Eddie takes a shower, Gonda finds a book containing a photograph of Eddie as a young boy with her parents.
-Though a hole has been burnt through the face of Eddie's father in the picture, Gonda recognizes Eddie's mother as his former lover.
-Realizing that Eddie is his child, Gonda kills himself with a knife.
+That night she and Gonda have sex while elsewhere Guevara dances.
+Eddie takes a shower, during which Gonda finds a photograph of Eddie as a child with her parents.
+Gonda recognises Eddie's mother as his former lover.
+Realising that Eddie is his child, Gonda kills himself with a knife.
 Upon seeing this, Eddie takes the knife and stabs herself in each eye, before stumbling outside in front of a crowd of people.